CoreDumped-ETSISI/door_brain/README.md

 ```

 The http://127.0.0.1:8000/ path will display a swagger doc with the API endpoints.
+Probably most of this endpoints will be shown if logged as superuser only.

 The http://127.0.0.1:8000/admin path will open an administration interface where login with super user credentials.